hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

+# Data models
+- What is the main differences between relational & document data model?
+What should be considered when choosing data model?
+-

 # Transactions
 - What is a tran?
 Goal of using tran.
 - Explain 4 concepts in ACID with examples.
 How to ensure durability in: 1 node & multi nodes